nlotito/personal-site/content/publication/fortna-terrorism-2020/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*Conflict Management and Peace Science* (Forthcoming)"
+publication: "*Conflict Management and Peace Science*"
 publication_short: ""

-abstract: "The Terrorism in Armed Conflict (TAC) project integrates the Uppsala Conflict Data Project (UCDP) sample of rebel organizations with START’s Global Terrorism Database (GTD), covering 409 organizations 1970- 2013.
-Many GTD incidents are missing, or include ambiguous, perpetrator information.
+abstract: "The Terrorism in Armed Conflict project integrates the Uppsala Conflict Data Project sample of rebel organizations with START’s Global Terrorism Database, covering 409 organizations for 1970–2013.
+For many Global Terrorism Database incidents, perpetrator information is missing, or ambiguous.
 Because the accuracy of perpetrator information likely varies systematically, simply dropping these incidents from analyses may bias results.
-TAC provides possible attribution to specific rebel groups with coding for uncertainty, enabling researchers to 1) address 'description bias' in media-based terrorism data, 2) model uncertainty regarding perpetrator attribution, and 3) vary the way terrorism is counted."
+Terrorism in Armed Conflict provides possible attribution to specific rebel groups with coding for uncertainty, enabling researchers to (1) address “description bias” in media-based terrorism data, (2) model uncertainty regarding perpetrator attribution and (3) vary the way terrorism is counted.
+The Terrorism in Armed Conflict dataset further provides a measure of *deliberately indiscriminate* terrorism that allows for more nuanced testing of arguments about the strategic logic of terrorism."

 # Summary.
 An optional shortened abstract.
 # summary: